-It can help to physically move from in front of the person, to sit beside him or her, and lean in.
-When we’re shoulder to shoulder with heads together, literally or figuratively, we’re more inclined to stop resisting and to better understand the person’s needs and motivations.
-And then it becomes easier to look at the problem cooperatively.
+It can help to physically move from in front of the person, to sit beside him or her.
+When we’re shoulder to shoulder with heads together, we’re more inclined to stop resisting and to better understand the other person’s needs and motivations.
+Then it becomes easier to view the problem cooperatively and find common ground.

-In Despicable Me, when adorable, little Agnes pirouettes up to Gru in her tiny tutu and asks him to pinky promise that he’ll come to her dance recital, she’s looking for a declaration from him that is unchangeable, indissoluble and incorruptible.
+In Despicable Me, when adorable, little Agnes pirouettes up to Gru in her tiny tutu and asks him to pinky promise that he’ll come to her dance recital, she’s looking for a declaration from him that his word will be unchangeable, indissoluble and incorruptible.
 That’s what a commitment is.

-Commitments are not about compromise, or meeting people halfway, because they don’t work that way.
+Commitments are not about compromise, or meeting people halfway.
 We’re completely, not halfway, responsible for how we’re experiencing life, through our beliefs, perspectives and expectations.
 And if we’re willing to go all-in, 100%, it will work for us, which is when we go beyond agreement to commitment.